-Note - The above tool is from http://www.videopokertrainer.org.
-If you'd like to test and analyze your own hands, visit the site for the fully functional video poker trainer!
+Note – The above screen shot is from http://www.videopokertrainer.org.
+If you’d like to test and analyze your own hands, visit the site for the fully functional video poker trainer!

 Have you ever been playing video poker and faced a tough decision?
 I’m sure you have.
 We have developed a great tool that will be able to calculate the best course of action based on your cards!
 This trainer is a must for every Video Poker player.
 The tool currently works for Jacks or Better, Aces & Eights, Double Bonus Poker, and Bonus Poker.

 Video poker has been a very popular casino game since it burst onto casino floors in the early 1980s.
 They represent a welcome change from traditional slot machines where you simply put your money in and the machine tells you if you win or not.
 In Video Poker there are important strategy decisions to be made on every hand.
 Often times the decision is obvious, but at other times decisions can be close.
 Choosing the right one every time will give you a much better return while playing.

 With this Video Poker Trainer, you’ll be able to examine different outcomes based on the cards you are dealt and which ones you choose to hold.
 It works a lot like the very popular poker program PokerStove, allows the user to select different hands and then calculate the Expected Value (EV) of each.

 Simply select the 5 cards you are dealt, then click the “Process” button.
 Results will appear below for the +EV of each hand value, in order of the best option, followed by the other 5 best choices.
 Of course, you should ALWAYS choose the best option.
 Bolded at the bottom is your total EV, which represents how many credits you will get back on average by holding those specific cards.

 Now go back and select two different cards to hold, click “Process” again.
 You’ll see that the probabilities change and EVs change.
 If this new bolded EV number is higher than your previous selection of 2 cards, you’ll know that holding these 2 cards is better.